Q: When will Director’s Internships be posted?

 Q: How long are Director’s Internships?
 How do I know when my internship will start?

-A: Director’s Internships are a minimum of 8 weeks, and are generally 8 to 10 weeks, though they can be longer.
+A: Director’s Internships are generally 10 weeks, though they can be longer.
 Unless otherwise stated in the internship description, start and end dates are determined once an intern has been selected to ensure that timing works for both intern and host organization.
-That being said, the time spent with an organization should be continuous (ie: not 4 weeks in June, followed by 4 weeks in August, but rather 8 weeks straight).
-Interns in Europe are encouraged to conclude their internship by August, as that is generally a vacation month and many offices will close or work with reduced staff.
+That being said, with very few exceptions (ie: an ROTC commitment) the time spent with an organization should be continuous (ie: not 5 weeks in June, followed by 5 weeks in August, but rather 10 continuous weeks).
+Interns in Europe are encouraged to conclude their internship by early August, as that is generally a vacation month and many offices will close or work with reduced staff.

 Q: I am a former Director’s Intern, am I still eligible to apply?